 The SUV acronym stands for Sports Utility Vehicle.
-Commonly dubbed as a Jeep or Four-by-four, SUVs are characterised by their large body size, raised ride height and rugged looks.
-Birthed from the need to transport equipment, travel off-road and scale rocks/rivers, original SUVs were popular amongst farmers, adventure/equine sport enthusiasts and emergency rescue services for their four-wheel or all-wheel drive capability.
+Commonly dubbed as a ‘Jeep’ or Four-by-four, SUVs are characterised by their large body size, raised ride height, and rugged looks.
+Birthed from the need to transport equipment, travel off-road, and scale rocks/rivers, original SUVs were popular amongst farmers, adventure/equine sports enthusiasts, and emergency rescue services for their four-wheel or all-wheel-drive capability.
 They are also much safer to navigate in harsh weather conditions and throughout the snowy roads over winter.

 Nowadays the majority of SUVs are more road-focused, as motorists would spend only a fraction of their time actually using their SUVs off-road capability.
 This means manufacturers are starting to combine the most popular elements of an SUV with that of a smaller car, birthing the 'Crossover' segment.
 Indeed, SUVs are now more common as a personal lease than a business lease.
 Due to how practical SUVs are, they are very popular among dog owners as there is plenty of room in the rear.
 Lots of SUVs are even available with optional pet packages which include transportation cages.

 Traditionally speaking - No. However, it would be reasonable to consider Crossovers as an expansion of the SUV segment, but they have now become the middle ground between a Hatchback and an SUV.